Rancho2002/C-projects/Employee-Management-System/README.md

 # EMS-C-Project
 Employee Management System in C Fully Based in Terminal a Simple but most relevant project of mine.

+Link of Project Demo: https://vimeo.com/759187577

 INTRODUCTION:
 What is EMS?